-Prior to June 30, 2003, our manufactured housing business had operated as a wholly-owned subsidiary of Centex.
-Accordingly, our management team does not have any recent experience in operating our company as an independent public company.
-We are now an independent public company and have no affiliation with Centex.
-Our ability to satisfy our obligations and achieve or maintain profitability is solely dependent upon the future performance of our business, and we will not be able to rely upon the financial and other resources of Centex.
+Prior to June 30, 2003, we operated as a wholly-owned subsidiary of Centex.
+Accordingly, our management team has limited experience in operating our company as an independent public company.
+We no longer have any affiliation with Centex, and our ability to satisfy our obligations and achieve or maintain profitability is solely dependent upon the future performance of our business.
 In addition, our management team will need to comply with the numerous regulatory and other requirements applicable to independent public companies, including requirements relating to corporate governance, listing standards and securities and investor relations issues.